navneetguptacse/user-authentication-bcrypt-salt/README.md

     });

     ```
-- Verifying a password during user login:
+- Verifying a password during user login :

     ```
     const enteredPassword = 'user_password'; // Replace with the password entered by the user